Many people think that the most important thing when it comes to choosing the best 2-speed reel is how much capacity it

 So when you bring them out and start using them, you are not going to want to take them off your fishing rod because they are going to be super easy to use and they are going to handle everything that you need.

-You can use this for anything from saltwater fishing all the way to a small bass pond.
+You can use this for anything from saltwater fishing to a small bass pond.
 The extra-long handle is great for the larger fish, and the built-in reel makes it easy to land them without tangling up your line.

 Overall it is one of the best two-speed reels for bottom fishing that you can purchase from amazon.

 KastKing Rover Round (Most Rated Conventional Reel)